-Following his previous studio release “Beautiful Loser”, Seger put together a top notch group of local players to back him.
+On his previous studio releases, Seger had put together a top-notch group of local players to back him up.
 They had one of the tightest rhythm section anywhere and were the perfect match for Seger’s compositions.
 They were his Silver Bullet to success.
 The “Beautiful Loser” album grabbed the ears of music lovers across the U.S. It was followed by “Live Bullet”, which had unprecedented success for a live record by an artist who had no huge hit album to date.

 Enter “Night Moves”.

 “Night Moves” was the album that finally gave Bob Seger the recognition he had so long before earned.
 It was kind of sad, knowing the secret was finally out.
 But I think most of us around Detroit who grew up with Bob Seger’s music, were happy to see him finally make it.

 Bob Seger was always dedicated to Detroit – and Detroit always supported him.
 Struggling to make it for so long, he represented to many of us the spirit in the city of Detroit – the spirit of never giving up.
 He was the local underdog who had finally made it.
 The best kept secret was out.

 I don’t care what kind of music you prefer, it’s nearly impossible to not like the Eagles.
 All through the ’70s, their albums just seemed to get better and better, culminating in their 6th and final album for nearly 20 years, “The Long Run”.